×

 A Charlotte workers’ compensation attorney for truck drivers can discuss with you the kind of benefits that you may be entitled to during your initial case review with us, free of charge.

 Keep in mind that when you collect workers’ compensation benefits, you will no longer be entitled to seek compensation from your employer through a personal injury claim.
 But there are some cases where an injured employee could file a personal injury suit against a third party whose negligence is determined to have been responsible for the injury.
+In those situations, coordination with personal injury attorneys may be important to evaluate potential liable parties, potential punitive damages where allowed by law, and whether a separate case could pursue additional damages beyond workers’ comp.
+Attorneys in Charlotte should be familiar with North Carolina’s 3-year statute of limitations for personal injury and the 2-year deadline for workers’ compensation claims, because these timelines can affect your options.
 Talk to us today to learn more about how the North Carolina laws apply to your case.

 What Are Some of the Common Injuries to Truck Drivers?